wahrwolf/howl/README.md

 # Contribution
 ## Messenger-Plugins
-All plugins need to inherited from howl.Messenger.Messenger and should implement all listed methods.
+All plugins need to inherit from howl.Messenger.Messenger and should implement all listed methods.
 To use the plugin, register it by adding it to the howl.toml under the modules section.

 ## Missing Protocols:
 - IRC
-- smtp (send only)
+- SMTP (send only)
 - IMAP/POP
 - XMPP
 - Telegram